fernando-ribeiro357/javascript-tetris/README.md

 - Start, pause, and resume gameplay
 - Keyboard controls for moving and rotating Tetris blocks
 - Increasing difficulty as you progress in the game

-## Contributing

-Your contributions are welcome!
-If you'd like to improve the Tetris game, please check out the [contributing guidelines](./.github/CONTRIBUTING.md).

-## License

-This game is open-sourced under the [MIT license](./LICENSE).